henrygd/bigpicture/README.md

 ```
 The script is all that's needed -- no additional CSS file.

 When you want to open something, pass an object to `BigPicture` containing the element from which you want the animation to start and an optional second parameter depending on what you want to do.
-Examples below use `this` to refer to the element being interacted with in the context of an event handler.
+Examples below use `this` to refer to the trigger element being interacted with in the context of an event handler.
 You can use a different element if you want (for example, different buttons could be set up to open videos from the same central showcase element).

 ##### Remote image example